Thatsnotme1774/GeometricProperties/README.md

 A variety of different languages

 Installation:

 Automatic:
-Download the zip file and extract
+Download the  files and extract
 Run Code.exe
 Manual
 Pip install Pil